gnmmarechal/payloadswitch/README.md

 # Quick Payload Switcher
-Quick Payload Switcher for A9LH.
+Quick Payload Switcher for A9LH and B9S.
 It can switch between payloads (to switch between CFWs), and it can rename arm9loaderhax.bin to arm9loaderhax_si.bin and vice-versa.
 Please Read the documentation below.

 ##Usage (Payload Switcher)
 First, install the CIA using FBI/NASA/DevMenu/whatever.

-###If your original payload is named "/arm9loaderhax.bin" or "/arm9loaderhax_si.bin"
+###If your original payload is named "/arm9loaderhax.bin", "/arm9loaderhax_si.bin" or "boot.firm"
 1)Name your secondary payload (the one you want to quickswitch) "/arm9loaderhax_switch.bin".
 2)Run the app whenever you want to switch, and reboot the console.